Selling is like sailing.

 If you have more than one online store or website, or simply customers from different regions, this report will help you analyze each of those regions separately.
 It’s important to take into consideration the following:

 - Customer location – Where are your customers located?
-Are they local, national, international?
+Are they local, national, or international?
 What distribution channels are they using?

 - Product distribution – Where do your products sell best?
 Are they popular in certain regions?